michalcerhak/usy_support_metamodelgeneratorg01/usy_support_metamodelgeneratorg01/README.md

 # Features
 - generate metamodel schemaVersion 1.0.0 from profiles.json
-- update existing metamodel schemaVersion 1.0.0 or 0.1.0 from profiles.json, it odes not change anything else than useCaseProfileMap section
+- update existing metamodel schemaVersion 1.0.0

 # How to install and update ?